 A former officer with the CIA’s Clandestine Service, Mr. Schroeder held senior management positions in the Agency’s Directorates of Operations and Science and Technology, the Office of Congressional Affairs, and the Center for the Study of Intelligence.
 He began his career with the CIA in 1972 after two years in the US Army as an intelligence officer on the Army Staff in Washington, DC and with the US Military Command in Vietnam.
 As CIA Chair he taught Intelligence and National Security at the National Defense University’s Industrial College of the Armed Forces.
-Since retirement from the CIA, he consults on national security issues and teaches at Georgetown’s School of Foreign Service.
+Since retirement from the CIA, he consults on national security issues and is an adjunct professor for Science, Technology, and International Affairs at Georgetown University.
 Schroeder holds a Ph.D. in modern European and military history from the University of Chicago.

 Robert De Niro